wangerekaharun/StreamUICustomization/README.md

 # Customizing Stream Compose UI Components
-Stream’s Compose UI components make it easy for you to easily customize to your own requirements.
+Stream’s Compose UI components make it easy for you to customize them to your own requirements.
 In this article, you'll learn how to add your own colors, shapes and types.

 You can find all the code in this article [on GitHub](https://github.com/wangerekaharun/StreamUICustomization).

-**Note**: This article assumes you are unfamiliar with [Stream Jetpack Compose UI Components](https://getstream.io/blog/jetpack-compose-sdk/), checkout this [Jetpack Compose Chat Tutorial](https://getstream.io/chat/compose/tutorial/)
+**Note**: This article assumes you are familiar with Stream UI Components.
+If you're unfamiliar with [Stream Jetpack Compose UI Components](https://getstream.io/blog/jetpack-compose-sdk/), checkout this [Jetpack Compose Chat Tutorial](https://getstream.io/chat/compose/tutorial/)

 ## Understanding `ChatTheme` Component

 The `ChatTheme` component is the default wrapper for all your components.
-By default it has properties that style the whole application.
+By default, it has properties that style the whole application.
 Some of these properties include but not limited to: colors, typography and shapes.
 Using this, you can be able to provide a different set of colors, typography and shapes that apply to your whole chat app.

 ## Customizing your `ChatTheme` Component

-To custom the `ChatTheme` component, you need to provide you own colors, shapes and typography.
-Doing this will overrid e the default ones provided by `ChatTheme`.
+To customize the `ChatTheme` component, you need to provide you own colors, shapes and typography.
+Doing this will override the default implementation provided by `ChatTheme`.

+You'll be learning how you can add your custom implementations to all the styling properties.
+You'll start with the colors.

 ## Adding Custom Colors

 To add colors from your own deisgn style, you need to use the `StreamColors` class.
-This contains all colors in the Stream color pallet.
+This contains all colors in the Stream color palette.

+First, you need an object to define your own colors:

 ```kotlin
 object CustomColors {